UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 <img src="/module5/hsl-questions.png" width="60%"></img>
 </center>

-Notes: In the last slide deck we varied hues to represent categorical values, with a focus on the distinction between colour hues/categories.
+Notes: In the last slide deck, we varied hues to represent categorical values, with a focus on the distinction between colour hues/categories.
 When choosing a colour scheme to represent quantitative data, we will instead focus on sequential, perceptually uniform changes in lightness.

 Sequential changes in lightness ensures that uniform changes in the values of the data are perceived as uniform changes in the colour space.
-In other words, we want it to be intuitive how the colours relate the numerical values they represent, so that we can accurately understand how the data values vary when looking at the changing colours.
+In other words, we want it to be intuitive how the colours relate to the numerical values they represent, so that we can accurately understand how the data values vary when looking at the changing colours.